CATSPERQ

-TMEM249 is a protein that in humans is encoded by the C8orfk29 gene.
+Cation channel sperm-associated auxiliary subunit theta is a protein that in humans is encoded by the CATSPERQ gene (previously TMEM249).
+The CATSPERQ protein is part of the CatSper complex which is involved in the movement of sperm (in particular hyperactivation).

 Locus

-TMEM249 is located near the end of the long arm of chromosome 8 in humans.
+CATSPERQ is located near the end of the long arm of chromosome 8 in humans.

-General position of TMEM249 on human chromosome 8 marked by a red line.
+General position of CATSPERQ on human chromosome 8 marked by a red line.

 Common aliases

-TMEM249 is also known as C8orfk29.
+CATSPERQ is also known as TMEM249 or C8orfk29.